-CKEDIIO 1.
-Comple ete all d of the following courses (14 credits): AAAS 829 Introduction to African Studies 3 AAAS 830 Introduction to African American Studies 3 AAAS 831 Introduction to African Diaspora Studies 3 AAAS 832 Multicultural Pedagogy in African American and African Studies 3 AAAS 893A Domestic Internship in African American and African Studies 2 2.
-Comple ete 3 cr redits of course work at the 400-level or above in Africana langua ge as a pproved by the student's academic advisor.
-The following course s may l be used to fulfill this requirement: AAAS 891 Special Topics in African American and African Studies 3 AFR 450A Advanced Swahili 3 LIN 881 The Structure of a Non-European Language 3 3.
-Comple ete 9 to 12 credits in African American, African, or African Dias- pora c ourses in a sub-disciplinary concentration approved by the stu- dent's acaden nic advisor.
+CREDITS 1.
+Comple ete all d of the following courses (14 credits): AAAS 829 Introduction to African Studies 3 AAAS Introduction to African American Studies 3 AAAS Introduction to African Diaspora Studies 3 AAAS 832 Multicultural Pedagogy in African American 0004 and African Studies 3 AAAS 893A Domestic Internship in African American 0 0 and African Studies 2 2. redits of course work at the 400-level or above in Africana pproved by the student's academic advisor.
+The following be used to fulfill this requirement: AAAS Special Topics in African American and African Studies 3 AFR Advanced Swahili 3 LIN The Structure of a Non-European Language 3 3.
+12 credits in African American, African, or African Dias- in a sub-disciplinary concentration approved by the stu- dent's acaden nic advisor.